kyleyannelli/KMusicBot/SECURITY.md

 ## Reporting a Vulnerability

-Make a pull request, give a general title, further description in the description.
+Make a pull request OR issue, give a general title, further description in the description.
 Thanks.